 3. Measurement and action

-The reference groups were a critical part of development of the Phase Two work plan and will continue to be called upon for their insights during Phase Two.
-There are also 5 working groups who will consult with the reference groups as they build their outputs.
+The reference groups were a critical part of development of the work plan and were called upon for their insights throughout 2024.
+There are also 5 working groups who, with the assistance of the reference groups, are producing reports to be shared with key stakeholders at the end of 2024 - early 2025, before they are formally launched to the public.